eepj/stm32-max30102/README.md

 ### STM32CubeMX setup
 * In STM32CubeMX, set I2C1 to "I2C" and USART1 to "asynchronous"
-* Set up an external interrupt pin (say PB0) in GPIO settings, use "external interrupt mode with falling edge trigger detection" and "pull-up" settings.
+* Set up an external interrupt pin in GPIO settings, use "**external interrupt mode with falling edge trigger detection**" and "**pull-up**" settings.
 * Activate the external interrupt in NVIC settings by checking the corresponding box.
 * Connect the INT# pin of your MAX30102 to this external interrupt pin.
 * Save and generate code.